Email Obfuscation: a Simple, Effective Implementation Email Obfuscation: a Simple, Effective Implementation

-The article Email Obfuscation: What Works in 2024 by Spencer Mortensen discusses various techniques to hide email addresses from spam bots while keeping them accessible to users.
-It evaluates methods like plain text, HTML entities, CSS display properties, JavaScript techniques, and others, testing their effectiveness in blocking spam.
+The article Email Obfuscation: What Works in 2024 by Spencer Mortensen1 explores various techniques to hide email addresses from spam bots while keeping them accessible to users.
+It evaluates methods such as plain text, HTML entities, CSS display properties, JavaScript techniques, and more, testing their effectiveness in blocking spam.

-Some methods, such as CSS display: none and certain JavaScript techniques, are found to be highly effective, while others like HTML comments and symbol substitution offer little protection.
+Some methods, such as CSS display: none and certain JavaScript techniques, are highly effective, while others, like HTML comments and symbol substitution, offer minimal protection.

 CSS display: none